What HIPAA Cybersecurity Requirements Actually Demand

 Person or Entity Authentication (§164.312(d))

-This required standard mandates verification of the identity of persons or entities seeking ePHI access before that access is granted.
-The 2024 proposed rule updates would formalize MFA as mandatory for all ePHI access — a shift reflecting the near-total failure of password-only authentication against phishing, credential stuffing, and brute-force attacks targeting healthcare systems.
-Organizations should implement MFA now, ahead of any rule finalization, given OCR's increasing scrutiny of authentication controls in breach investigations.
+This required standard mandates verification of the identity of persons or entities seeking ePHI access before access is granted.
+The 2024 proposed rule would formalize MFA as mandatory for all ePHI access — a shift reflecting the near-total failure of password-only authentication against phishing, credential stuffing, and brute-force attacks.
+Implement MFA now; our guide on how to set up two-factor authentication walks through the practical steps.

 Physical Safeguards: §164.310

 Physical safeguards govern the physical measures, policies, and procedures that protect electronic information systems — and the buildings and equipment housing them — from natural hazards, environmental threats, and unauthorized physical access.
-Three standards apply under §164.310, and each surfaces practical vulnerabilities that many healthcare organizations underestimate.
+Three standards apply, and each surfaces practical vulnerabilities many healthcare organizations underestimate.

 Facility Access Controls (§164.310(a)(1))